 French Prairie (Baldock), Santiam River, Oak Grove, Gettings Creek, Cabin Creek, Manzanita, and Suncrest Rest Areas

 Memaloose, Boardman, Stanfield, Deadman Pass, Charles Reynolds, Baker Valley, Weatherby, and Ontario Rest Areas

 Sunset Springs Rest Area

 Cow Canyon, Beaver Marsh and Midland Rest Areas

 Tillamook River Rest Area

-A pedestrian activity is an to solicit contributions, business, or interest from motorists using the highway.
+A pedestrian activity is an activity to solicit contributions or interest from motorists using the highway.
 To be eligible for a permit the activity can not impede traffic or cause a traffic hazard and must meet the criteria outlined in OAR Chapter 734 Division 58.